Child custody lawyers are available to assist parents in custody cases over a child or children.

 The following is a list to get you started comprising of reputable, well-known child custody lawyers who have good track records with this sort of thing.

 There are, of course, a great number of other lawyers that you can find listed in most classifieds online and in print.

 What makes a good child custody lawyer?

-You will want to make sure that you find the best possible child custody lawyer in order to ensure that your precious child or children remain in your custody or that you at least have access to them.
+You will want to make sure that you find the best possible child custody lawyer.
+In order to make sure that your precious child or children remain in your custody or that you at least have access to them.
 A good child custody lawyer will be able to ensure that you are treated fairly.

 The following are some points to keep in mind when you choose your child custody attorney.

-- Go form a firm with a good reputation and track record
+- Go for a firm with a good reputation and track record

-- Go for a lawyer who specialises in family law and has experience in it
+- Choose a lawyer who specialises in family law and has experience in it

 - Go for a lawyer who takes the time to listen to your concerns, answer your questions and who provides you with all the necessary information

-- Go for a lawyer with a high success rate
+- Get a lawyer with a high success rate

 - Go for a lawyer who puts you at ease and makes you feel comfortable